 In 2016, this initiative helped increase technical assistance capacity for urban agriculture conservation projects in 42 conservation districts in 25 states.
 The awardees were announced at NACD’s Summer Meeting on July 12, 2016 by NACD President Lee McDaniel and NRCS Chief Jason Weller.

-To read descriptions for each of the proposals that received funding through the initiative, go here.
-To download a complete list of the proposal descriptions in PDF form, click here.
+To read descriptions for each of the proposals that received funding in the 2016 cycle, go here.
+To download a complete list of the 2016 proposal descriptions in PDF form, click here.
 To learn more about this initiative, check out the summer 2016 edition of The Resource or contact NACD Senior Advisor Deb Bogar.

 The third Thursday of every month, NACD features conservation districts and their urban and suburban conservation work through interactive webinars.
 The presentations are sponsored by The Scotts Miracle-Gro Company and archived by year here on NACD’s webinar page.

 Backyard Conservation: Lawns and the Environment Program |PDF| – This outreach and education program was developed by the Ohio Federation of Soil and Water Conservation Districts, the Ohio Department of Natural Resources, and The Scotts Miracle-Gro Company to help conservation districts team-up with urban and suburban property owners to improve soil and water quality.
 Among the recommended best management practices (BMPs) for landowners are proper mowing techniques and improved grass clipping and leaf management.
 The program also provides critical information to communities that need to meet National Pollutant Discharge Elimination System (NPDES) Phase II outreach requirements.
 Click the link above to access free, downloadable materials.